Skip to content

 }

-Lambda Powertools Parameters utility (recommended for Python/TypeScript):
+Lambda Powertools Parameters utility (for Python/TypeScript):

 // @aws-lambda-powertools/parameters — caches and handles refresh automatically